HenrikSamuelsson/Diary/Year 2015/Month 12/Day 28.md

 ### Setup of SourceTree to use Meld
 These settings are based on [this](http://stackoverflow.com/a/21144229/686720) answer at stackoverflow.com.
 - Start SourceTree
-- Goto Tools -> Options -> Diff tab
+- Goto Tools -> Options
+- Choose the General tab and make sure that the option Allow SourceTree to modify your global Git and Mercurial config files is checked.
+- Choose the Diff tab
 - Choose Custom in external diff tool
 - Enter the path to Meld in Diff command i.e. C:\Program Files (x86)\Meld\meld.exe and enter $LOCAL $REMOTE in Arguments
 - Choose Custom in Merge Tool